 As we showed in Table 2.1 and Figure 2.1, participation in and expenditures on SNAP have varied significantly over time.
-One consistent stand in the literature seeks to understand the determinants of these changes in the program (Table 4.1 provides a catalog of the papers we review.)
+One consistent strand in the literature seeks to understand the determinants of these changes in the program (Table 4.1 provides a catalog of the papers we review.)
 The literature has explored the role of the macroeconomy, changes in SNAP policies, changes in related program policies (especially welfare reform), and changes in demographics.
-The papers in this area typically leverage variation across states and over time in labor market conditions (e.g. unemployment rates, EPOP) and program polices.
+The papers in this area typically leverage variation across states and over time in labor market conditions (e.g. unemployment rates, employment-to-population ratios) and program polices.
 As outlined above, SNAP is primarily a federal program and has less variation across states than other parts of the U.S. means tested safety net (such as Medicaid or TANF).
-State varying policies of interest include recertification periods, immigrant eligibility for SNAP following welfare reform, presence or absence of restrictions for ABAWD, and the broad based categorical eligibility expansions of the 2000s.
+The available state varying policies for SNAP include length between required recertification, immigrant eligibility following welfare reform, presence or absence of restrictions for ABAWD, and the broad based categorical eligibility expansions of the 2000s.

 Overall, the macroeconomy consistently ranks as the largest contributor to changes in SNAP caseloads.
 However, SNAP and welfare policies have also played a role.
-Welfare reform and reductions in SNAP certification periods led to reductions in SNAP caseloads in the 1990s (Currie and Grogger 2001, Kabbani and Wilde 2003, Ziliak et al 2003, Figlio et al 2000).
+Welfare reform and reductions in SNAP certification periods led to reductions in SNAP caseloads in the 1990s (Currie and Grogger 2001, Kabbani and Wilde 2003, Ziliak et al. 2003, Figlio et al. 2000).
 Additionally, changes in immigrant access to safety net during the welfare reform period also led to reductions in SNAP participation (Borjas 2004, Haider et al. 2004, Kaestner and Kaushal 2005, Bitler and Hoynes 2013).

-Ganong and Liebman (2013) examine the large increase in SNAP caseloads in the Great Recession and find that local economic conditions explain about two-thirds of the increase in SNAP with a much smaller role for SNAP policy changes (e.g., expansions for broad based categorical eligibility).
-Si Ziliak (2015) finds a larger role for policy, perhaps accounting for 30% of the caseload change.
-Bitler and Hoynes (2014) find that the countercyclical effect of SNAP (effect of the unemployment rate on SNAP caseload) was larger in the Great Recession compared to the early 1980s recession (although not statistically different).
+Ganong and Liebman (2013) examine the large increase in SNAP caseloads in the Great Recession and find that local economic conditions explain about two-thirds of the increase in SNAP with a much smaller role for SNAP policy changes (e.g., expansions for broad based categorical eligibility).34 Ziliak (2015) finds a larger role for policy, perhaps accounting for 30% of the caseload change.
+Bitler and Hoynes (2015) find that the countercyclical effect of SNAP as measured by the effect of the unemployment rate on the SNAP caseload was larger in the Great Recession compared to the early 1980s recession (although the difference was not statistically significant).